Ishimwe-William/iremboPay-Woocommerce-plugin/ReadMe.md

 1. Go to **WooCommerce** → **Settings** → **Advanced** → **Logs**
 2. Look for logs with source: `irembopay`

+### Environment Verification

+To verify you're in the correct environment:

+1. Check payment URLs in order admin:
+   - Sandbox: `checkout.sandbox.irembopay.com`
+   - Live: `checkout.irembopay.com`

+2. Check API responses in logs for correct endpoints

 ## Security

 - All API communications use HTTPS
 - Webhook signatures are verified using HMAC-SHA256
 - Sensitive data is encrypted in database
 - No payment data is stored locally
+- Separate credentials for test and production environments

 ## Performance